DMacMakes/dmacmakes.github.io/pages/ise102/ise102_week1.md

 Instructions then, fall into those four categories.
 If we focus on the categories it's much easier solve problems.

-### Arduino example

-Could be fun to turn dial and change LED lights.

 ## Our first program: Knight's Journey

 ![Knighting](assets/week1/knighting.png)

-It's a pretty simple game.

 {% include callout.html content="**Knight's Journey** is a game where you give your name, and are immediately made into a Knight." type="primary" %}